 Tenryu-ji (天龍寺) was founded in 1334 and was part of a network of state-sponsored Zen Buddhist temples known as the Five Mountains.
 The system was controlled and used by the country’s ruling class for its own administrative and political ends.
 The temple was destroyed and rebuilt many times by fire and war during its history so most of the buildings today are reconstructions from the Meiji period.

 Even on an overcast day, it was a joy to wander through the immaculate garden which retains much of the original form as when it was designed by Musō Soseki in the fourteenth century.
 With the many shades of green providing a lush backdrop to this oasis of calm, I was feeling very zen-like!

-Bamboo forests are among some of my favorite places, such is the sense of mystery and tranquility they create.
-In the future if/when I build my own house I plan to plant a small bamboo grove somewhere.
+Bamboo forests are among some of my favourite places, such is the sense of mystery and tranquillity they create.
+In the future, if/when I build my own house I plan to plant a small bamboo grove somewhere.